svoctor/lisper/README.md

  * There is no validation of not being able to overwrite existing defined functions or constants
 * function_exp - Any valid Lisper expression that resolves to a value

-Lambda functions execute within it's own scoped environment, inheriting from previous environment.
+Lambda functions execute within it's own scoped environment, inheriting from the parent environment.
 All defined values and functions are global within the current and inherited scopes.